craftcms/cms/docs/templating/usermodel.md

 # UserModel

-{intro} Whenever you’re dealing with a [user](../users.md) in your template, you’re actually working with a UserModel object.
+Whenever you’re dealing with a [user](../users.md) in your template, you’re actually working with a UserModel object.

 ## Simple Output